VeritoneAlpha/xpatterns-xframe/README.rst

 ---------------

-The easiest way to get started is to download the xframes library, build a Docker container that has everything you need, and run an ipythin notebook within Docker.
+The easiest way to get started is to download the xframes library, build a Docker container that has everything you need, and run using an ipython notebook within Docker.

 Download Library